iansoliven/cpkAnalysis/README.md

 Event-specific histogram sheets are named `Histogram_<EVENT>` with invalid Excel characters replaced by underscores and truncated to Excel's 31-character limit.

 Use `--output <file>` to save the charts to a separate workbook, or `--max-lots <N>` to limit the number of Lot columns rendered.

+### Adding Boxplot Charts
+Run `python addBoxCharts.py` to produce the same Event/Test/Lot layout but with INT-grouped boxplots instead of histograms.
+Sheets are named `Boxplot_<EVENT>` and share the ShiftSummary sheet described above.
+Each box displays the INT subgroups for a lot, uses colour coding consistent with the histogram view, and carries the same mean-shift annotation and low/high limit markers (rendered as horizontal lines).
+Legends sit in the upper-left corner so the mean-shift callout remains readable.

+The command-line arguments mirror `addHistoCharts.py`; you can reuse `--output` and `--max-lots` in the same way.
 ### Helpful options
 - `--values-only` to skip formatting and speed up the merge.
 - `--directory <path>` to merge all `.xlsx` files found in another folder.